Prison and the Good Life

 Course Description

-Our purpose is to find new perspectives and tools for improving ourselves by entering into the struggles of New Mexican prisoners to confront their choices.
+Our purpose is to find new tools for improving ourselves by entering into the struggles of New Mexican prisoners to confront their choices.
 The course content reflects a novel multi-year experiment in New Mexico prisons to use a hybrid of philosophy, specifically ancient Greek and Roman Stoicism, and modern psychological research to initiate and guide that struggle.
 Stoicism teaches that if we wish to live well we must focus ourselves on controlling only that which is truly within our control - our choices - and align our choices with the virtues: wisdom, courage, moderation, and justice.
 Psychological research supports the integrity of Stoic principles and practices, and research into best correctional practices demonstrates the promise of this hybrid for changing how incarcerated people choose.

 Students will become participants in the philosophical experiment itself, engaging in regular drills and role-playing exercises to familiarize themselves with how to effectively interact with those struggling to change.
 Students will learn how to effectively improve themselves using Stoic principles, psychological research, and lessons from best practices in working with criminal offenders, while also learning that one’s own personal pursuit of excellence is the most effective tool for building the kind of meaningful, authentic relationships that attract others to beneficial change.